What is going on at the Sheldon Lab?

 SEE YOU SOON SONJA CHU and CARINA FAN!

-Sonja and Carina are both headed to UofT to start their graduate careers.
+Sonja Chu (on the right) and Carina Fan (on the left) are both headed to University of Toronto to start their graduate careers.
 We will miss them in the lab and look forward to future visits and collaborations!
 Once part of our team, always part of our team!!!